drewtu2/MidasMonitor/README.md

 ## Goal
 The goal of this project is to produce a resource that can monitor the GPU temperatures and regulate fans to maintain a given target temperature.
+The intent is that it will run alongside an ethminer script and providing useful information about the state of the machine.
+This informaiton may either be posted or queried.

+Goals still in progress...

 ## Setup